akiryk/tutorials-learning-lessons/render-props.md

 ## The logic-consuming component

-1. Render the logic-providing component
+1. Import the logic-providing component and wrap it around your consumer.
 2. It's children should be a function that expects to receive an argument or arguments and does something with those arguments.

 ### Example